“We aim to encourage the children to develop an interest and a degree of curiosity about the world around them. ”

 Out and About

-In Year 3, pupils get out and about walking up Dunkery Beacon, the highest point on Exmoor, and visit the local village of North Curry on the Somerset Levels.
+We're incredibly lucky to be located close to areas of outstanding natural beauty.
+In Year 3, pupils get out and about walking up Dunkery Beacon, the highest point on nearby Exmoor, and visit the local village of North Curry on the Somerset Levels.
 Year 4 pupils explore the Dorset coastline, visiting a stunning example of a sheltered bay at Lulworth Cove.
-The Year 5s get to see a working quarry first hand and marvel at the enormous scale of Whatley Quarry, while in Year 6, pupils study a local river from its source, high on the Quantock Hills, to its mouth in the Bristol Channel.
+The Year 5 children get to see a working quarry first hand and marvel at the enormous scale of Whatley Quarry, while in Year 6, pupils study a local river from its source, high on the Quantock Hills, to its mouth in the Bristol Channel.

 Common Entrance Syllabus

-The Common Entrance syllabus, covered in Years 7 and 8, involves studying Transport and Industry, so pupils visit the Jaguar Land Rover factory in Solihull.
+The Common Entrance syllabus, covered in Years 7 and 8, involves studying Transport and Industry.
+As part of this topic, we visit the Jaguar Land Rover factory in Solihull.
 In Year 8, pupils also conduct a Fieldwork Enquiry, based on measurements and observations made whilst studying the Holford River.
 All of these experiences of seeing geography up close and in action, provide pupils with lasting memories and greatly facilitates their learning.